paulej/perc-tunnel/draft-jones-perc-dtls-tunnel.md

 .# Abstract

 This document defines a DTLS tunneling protocol for use in multimedia conferences that enables a Media Distribution Device (MDD) to facilitate key exchange between an endpoint in a conference and the Key Management Function (KMF) responsible for key distribution.
-The protocol is designed to ensure that the key material used for hop-by-hop encryption and authentication is accessible to the MDD, while the key material used for end-to-end encryption and authentication is inaccessible to the MDD.
+The protocol is designed to ensure that the keying material used for hop-by-hop encryption and authentication is accessible to the MDD, while the keying material used for end-to-end encryption and authentication is inaccessible to the MDD.

 {mainmatter}

 # Introduction

-An objective of the work in the Privacy-Enhanced RTP Conferencing (PERC) working group is to ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) and hop-by-hop (HBH) key material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distribution Device (MDD) has access only to the hop-by-hop (HBH) key material for encryption and authentication.
+An objective of the work in the Privacy-Enhanced RTP Conferencing (PERC) working group is to ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) and hop-by-hop (HBH) keying material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distribution Device (MDD) has access only to the hop-by-hop (HBH) keying material for encryption and authentication.

 This specification defines a tunneling protocol that enables the MDD to tunnel DTLS [@!RFC6347] messages between an endpoint and the KMF, thus allowing an endpoint to use DTLS-SRTP [@!RFC5764] for establishing encryption and authentication keys with the KMF.

 The tunnel established between the MDD and KMF is a DTLS association that is established before any messages are forwarded on behalf of the endpoint by the MDD.
 DTLS packets received from the endpoint are encapsulated by the MDD inside this tunnel as data to be sent to the KMF.
 Likewise, when the MDD receives data from the KMF over the tunnel, it extracts the DTLS message inside and forwards that to the endpoint.
 In this way, the DTLS association for the DTLS-SRTP procedures is established between the endpoint and the KMF, with the MDD simply forwarding packets between the two entities and having no visibility into the confidential information exchanged or derived.

-Following the existing DTLS-SRTP procedures, the endpoint and KMF will arrive at a selected cipher and key material, which are used for HBH encryption and authentication by both the endpoint and the MDD.
+Following the existing DTLS-SRTP procedures, the endpoint and KMF will arrive at a selected cipher and keying material, which are used for HBH encryption and authentication by both the endpoint and the MDD.
 However, since the MDD would not have direct access to this information, the KMF explicitly shares the HBH key information with the MDD via the tunneling protocol defined in this document.

-By establishing this DTLS tunnel between the MDD and KMF and implementing the protocol defined in this document, it is possible for the MDD to facilitate the establishment of a secure DTLS association between an endpoint and the KMF in order for the endpoint to receive E2E and HBH key material.
-At the same time, the KMF can securely provide the HBH key material to the MDD.
+By establishing this DTLS tunnel between the MDD and KMF and implementing the protocol defined in this document, it is possible for the MDD to facilitate the establishment of a secure DTLS association between an endpoint and the KMF in order for the endpoint to receive E2E and HBH keying material.
+At the same time, the KMF can securely provide the HBH keying material to the MDD.

 # Conventions Used In This Document